microsoft/SQL-Migration-AzureSQL-PoC/assessment/README.md

     Learn more about using [CLI to perform data collection](https://github.com/Azure-Samples/data-migration-sql/blob/main/CLI/sql-server-sku-recommendation.md#performance-data-collection-using-connection-string)

 ## SKU Recommendation

+This step is optional.
+We already have a Azure SQL MI provisioned.

 1. We can get SKU recommendation using the **az datamigration get-sku-recommendation** command.